BIKASH1002/Fraud-Detection-ML-API-Docker/README.md

 ![container analysis](https://github.com/user-attachments/assets/a5c42d7f-bf74-48f9-b310-d3b3ac86c716)

 **NOTE:-** The critical vulnerability in above container is due to the fact that I have allowed parsing in the API.
 Since, I am not deploying it anywhere for general purpose, it is ok to ignore this vulnerability.
 But it's a good practice if we could incorporate token to access the API.

+# Commands Summary

+**1. Run FastAPI:** uvicorn app.main:app --reload

+**2. Checking API health status:** http://127.0.0.1:8000

+**3. Checking FastAPI Swagger UI:** http://127.0.0.1:8000/docs#/

+**4. Building Docker image:** docker build -t fraud_detection_api .

+**5. Running Docker container:** docker run -d -p 8000:8000 fraud_detection_api

+# Credits

+**Kaggle:** for the dataset

+**NOTE:-** Due to the large dataset, I have uploaded the chunk of the dataset in the repository.
+So to access the complete dataset, access it [here](https://www.kaggle.com/datasets/sriharshaeedala/financial-fraud-detection-dataset/data).

+# Contributing

+If you wouldd like to contribute to the project, feel free to fork the repository and submit a pull request.
+For any issues or feature requests, please open an issue on GitHub.

+# License

+This project is licensed under the MIT License.